Alaska Airlines Unaccompanied Minors

 Yes.
 Alaska Airlines permits unaccompanied minors to fly solo without an adult.
 They just need to follow the directions underneath while traveling with Alaska Airlines.

-- It is essential for unaccompanied minors to wear a lanyard and a wristband to get recognized as a Junior Jetsetter at the airport.
+- Unaccompanied minors need to wear a lanyard and a wristband to get recognized as a Junior Jetsetter at the airport.

 - They must board early to easily find seats, including a special safety briefing from flight attendants before departure.